‘Frozen’ movie: Disturbing metaphysical thriller marred by plot holes

 Shirley Henderson Frozen movie images: Liminal Films.

-“Frozen Movie: Disturbing Metaphysical Thriller Treads the Thin Line Between Sanity & Madness” last updated in May 2019.
+“Frozen Movie: Disturbing Metaphysical Thriller Treads Thin Line Between Sanity & Madness” last updated in July 2019.